 - minimum distance Q-factor corresponding to pre-FEC-BER,

-- generalized mutual information
+- mutual information and generalized mutual information

 Short Course Benefits:

 This course should enable you to: